cn-uofbasel/BACnet/21-fs-ias-lec/10-Masterfeed/README.md

 # 07-Masterfeed

-This Project is tasked with the realization of letting a user use multiple devices for one user-feed.
+Project of: Matthias Mueller, Patrick Steiner, Reto Krummenacher

 ## Overview

+This Project is the realization of letting one user work with multiple devices for one user-feed.

 ![Report](report/IasReport_Gruppe10_Multidevice.pdf)